mozilla-platform-ops/ronin_puppet/README.md

 The repo contains configurations for Test Kitchen to use Vagant, Docker, and Mac instances.

-- ./bin/kitchen: Uses Vagrant and VirtualBox.
-Configured in .kitchen_configs/kitchen.yml.
-- ./bin/kitchen_docker: Uses Docker.
-Configured in .kitchen_configs/kitchen_docker.yml.
-- (no binary): Used by CircleCI tests.
-Configured in .kitchen_configs/kitchen.circleci.yml.

-We use Vagrant/VirutalBox and Docker for a few reasons:

-- Docker is the only way we can test on cloud CI systems.
-- Some tests don't work with Docker (kernel module tests).
-- Docker is faster (~1 minute faster on a converge from a new image).
+test-kitchen in called via `./bin/kitchen_docker` (the binary tells test-kitchen to use the `.kitchen_configs/kitchen_docker.yml` config file).

 [InSpec](https://github.com/inspec/inspec) tests live in `tests/integration/SUITE/inspec/*_spec.rb`.

+#### test-kitchen history

+In the past we used `./bin/kitchen` (which used Vagrant and VirtualBox, and was configured in .kitchen_configs/kitchen.yml). `.kitchen_configs/kitchen.circleci.yml` was used for CircleCI (but it now uses the Docker config).

+We used Vagrant/VirutalBox because some things don't work with Docker (kernel module installation and testing).

 #### converging and running tests